-Kristen Kunkle is an analytical thinker with a flair for creativity and finding joy in unlikely places.
+Kristen Kunkle is an analytical thinker who loves to find joy in unlikely places.
 With a deep love for nature, Kristen is passionate about sustaining and restoring the places that have continuously sustained and restored her.

-Kristen's diverse experience working at the nexus of environmental and human systems spans conservation and social impact research and practice, environmental education program development and evaluation, coastal ecosystem restoration, marine mammal rescue and rehabilitation, and literary eco-criticism.
+Kristen's diverse experience working at the nexus of environmental and human systems spans conservation and social impact research, environmental education development and evaluation, coastal ecosystem restoration, marine mammal rescue and rehabilitation, and literary eco-criticism.

 Prior to joining DoGoodery, Kristen served as the Research & Program Manager for the North American Association for Environmental Education (NAAEE), overseeing research-to-practice programs and evaluation capacity building initiatives with university partners at Stanford, Duke, UF, and UC–Davis and federal partners at NOAA, US EPA, US Forest Service, and US Fish & Wildlife Service.